galaxy-genome-annotation/python-apollo/docs/commands/io.rst

 Download or prepare a download for an organism

+**Output**::

+Download or prepare a download for an organism

 Output:

- the exported data

-**Output**::

 the exported data

 **Options**::